Do you think that children deserve the best possible care and products we can afford?

 A rising issue nowadays is the Flat Head Syndrome which is caused by inadequate support for the baby’s head.
 If you need a bed that can improve your child’s head shape, you might want to pick this one.

-Sealy Soybean Foam-Core – Best Cot Mattress without Chemicals
+Sealy Soybean Foam-Core – Perfect Cot w/o Chemicals

 The secret is that it is made out of soybean oils provided directly from the US farmers.
 Another important aspect is that it is waterproof and has a stain resistant cover which makes it very practical.
 On top of all that, it has a Greenguard certificate for ensuring that the baby’s environment is healthy and a safe space.